Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets

-Even if the central engine keeps operating for a long time, they may not be able to accelerate outflows because the amount of the outer slow matter is large (the profile $h \Gamma$ deviates from the high efficiency models) in these models.
+Even if the central engine keeps operating for a long time, they may not be able to accelerate outflows because the amount of the outer slow matter is large (the profile of $\Gamma_{dt}$ deviates from the high efficiency models) in these models.
 As a result, the energy of jet is dissipated in the vicinity of the injection region without transferring the energy into the outer parts of the ejecta.
-According to this consideration, we regard that these low efficiency models would end up with the non-relativistic explosions and may not create GRBs (thus, we mark triangles ($\triangle$) for these models in the column ``\textit{possibility of GRB}'' of Table~\ref{tab3}.).
+According to this consideration, we regard that these low efficiency models would end up with non-relativistic explosions and may not create GRBs (thus, we mark triangles ($\triangle$) for these models in the column ``\textit{possibility of GRB}'' of Table~\ref{tab3}.).
 We note that if the reverse shock is stalled near the injection region at the time of the shock breakout, there is no hope for this reverse shock to go ahead afterward because the accretion rate is decreasing.